Portsmouth Square pedestrian bridge

-The Portsmouth Square pedestrian bridge is a prominent architectural landmark in Chinatown, San Francisco that spans over Kearny Street from Portsmouth Square to the second floor and third floor of the Hilton San Francisco Financial District hotel, which houses the Chinese Culture Center of San Francisco.
+The Portsmouth Square pedestrian bridge (also called the Dr. Rolland and Kathryn Lowe Community Bridge) is a prominent architectural landmark in Chinatown, San Francisco that spans over Kearny Street from Portsmouth Square to the second floor and third floor of the Hilton San Francisco Financial District hotel, which houses the Chinese Culture Center of San Francisco.

 While the bridge is ostensibly meant for pedestrian access to cross the road to the Chinese Culture Center, surveys show that it is rarely used as such, and it gets denigrated by some residents as a "bridge to nowhere."
 Nevertheless, its brutalist architectural elements and banked sides have made it an attractive space for street skateboarders, from whom it has seen continuous use since the late 1970s, and has been a mainstay in skate media.
 Skateboarders colloquially call it China Banks.
 It is also used as a public and private community space.

 The bridge is currently under consideration for being demolished as part of a complete redesign of Portsmouth Square.

 History

 From 1959 until 1963, Portsmouth Square was redesigned as a public park for the Chinatown community.
 Meanwhile, the Hilton San Francisco Financial District was built across the street (initially as a Holiday Inn but was later purchase by Hilton Hotels & Resorts).
 A bridge connecting the two was included in some of the hotel's initial designs.
 The city gave approval to build the bridge in 1970.
 Construction on the bridge began that same year, and it was opened in 1971.
-The bridge was created as a privately owned space that allowed for public access.
+The bridge was created as a privately owned public space.
 The air rights for the bridge are owned by Justice Investors, one of the companies that owns the Hilton Hotel property.
 While the bridge is private property, its permit is "revocable at the will of the Board of Supervisors."

 A second redesign of the square began in a first phase the 1980s and a second phase in the 1990s.
 During the second phase of that redesign, a community room was built which was connected to the bridge on the underside of the east side.
 It was opened to the public in 2001.

 A redesign of the bridge was announced in 2015, where it was stated that public access would be increased and new benches and planters would be built on the bridge.
 However, this plan was not realized.

+In 2016, the City of San Francisco officially dedicated the bridge in honor of Chinatown philanthropists Rolland and Kathryn Lowe, proclaiming the bridge the "Dr. Rolland and Kathryn Community Bridge."